- colin at muffinlabs dot com

 Montague, MA 01351

-- Well-rounded developer with twenty years experience building software applications and websites for a variety of businesses and organizations.
+- Well-rounded developer with over 25 years of experience building software applications and websites for a variety of businesses and organizations.

-- Expert knowledge of web-development languages (Ruby on Rails, JS/Node, PHP, Perl), C/C++, C# and .NET, HTML, XML, JSON, database design and implementation, SQL, game development, and Linux server administration.
+- Expert knowledge of web-development languages (Ruby on Rails, JS/Node, PHP), HTML, XML, JSON, database design and implementation, SQL, and Linux server administration.

 Montreal, QC.
 July 2006 - Present

-Member of team maintaining and advancing custom CMS which powers websites for musicians and several other niche industries.
-We host over 30,000 websites.
+Member of team maintaining and developing a custom website builder which powers websites for musicians.
+We host over 60,000 websites and our servers handle millions of hits per day.
 The system is written in Ruby on Rails.
-Our team is distributed over several time-zones, and we all work remotely.
+Our team is distributed over multiple timezones, and we all work remotely.

 When hired, I was the second developer on the team, and we had under 1,000 websites running on a very simple ColdFusion CMS running on a Windows server infrastructure.
 My early projects involved improving our asset generate system to run asynchronously, moving from Windows/IIS to Apache on Linux, moving user assets to S3, and implementing a number of services on EC2.
 I also worked a lot of performance improvements in our code and in slow MySQL queries.

 I was largely responsible for a rewrite of our codebase in Rails.
 The original code was very brittle and moving allowed us to make a lot of improvements and build a stable foundation for the future.
 Moving to Rails allowed us to write a testable, stable codebase.
 We also changed server providers as part of this process, so my work involved moving user data and assets, writing a migration system, and implementing chef to build a collection of new servers.